eneskemalergin/blog/about/index.md

 ---
 layout: page
-title: Who is Enes Kemal
+title: Welcome to My Place!
 excerpt: "This theme is very flexible, it's good to have words and images together."
 modified: 2016-06-01
 image: